luiemilio/Application-Launcher/README.md

 url('someimage.png') | "blue" | "#FFFFFF"
 ```

-# Application Manifest
+# Application Metadata

-The application manifest contains an array of various settings about your applications.
-The application manifest can be found under `./src/config/application-manifest/`.
-The manifest takes the following shape:
+The application metadata file contains an array of various settings about your applications.
+An example metadata file can be found under `./src/config/application-metadata/`.
+The file takes the following shape:

 ```
 [
     {
     "name": string - Name of your application.
     "title": string - Title of your application.
 Used in the app list.
-    "manifest_url": string - Url to the applications manifest file.
+    "manifest_url": string - Url to the application's manifest file.
     "description": string - A brief description of your application.
     "icon": string - Url to your applications icon.
     "images": [{"url": string - Url to screenshots of your application. }].
     }
 ]
 ```

-# Disclaimers

-This is an open source project and all are encouraged to contribute.

-# License

-This project has an XXX license.

-# Support

-Please enter an issue in the repo for any questions or problems

 # Project Structure

 All code lives under the src directory.